 To succeed in implementing this use case, you need the following dependencies, resources, and information.

-The best person to implement this use case is a CISO, director of security operations, or security analyst who is familiar with safeguarding an organization with a remote workforce.
+The best person to implement this use case is a security architect or security analyst who is familiar with safeguarding an organization with a remote workforce.
 This person might come from your team, a Splunk partner, or Splunk OnDemand Services.